VladStoyanoff/WaveConverter/README.md

 * Brain Waves

 Brain waves have frequency and amplitude.
 The frequency is how fast a wave repeats itself for 1 second (50 Hz would be 50 iterations per second), and amplitude is the highest voltage the wave reaches in either direction.
 So a wave with an amplitude of 1V, would mean that it also has an amplitude of -1V.
-This is not to be mistaken with Vpp (peak-to-peak Voltage) - this is both the amplitudes combined.
+This is not to be mistaken with Vpp (peak-to-peak Voltage) - this is the ampitlude in both directions.
 In the aforementioned example, this would mean that the Vpp is 2V.
 This is necessary to bear in mind, because our wave generator (Open Scope MZ), generates waves based on the Vpp, rather than amplitude.

 * Generated waves